dojo/framework/src/widget-core/README.md

 }
 ```

-If a property has a custom diff function then that property is excluded from those passed to the `diffProperties` function.
+If a property has a custom diff function then that property is excluded from those passed to the default `diffProperties` function.

 ##### The 'properties:changed' event